 Some adjustable beds come with a trial period, so you can test them out in the comfort of your own home.
 These trial periods often range from 30 to 100 days, and you can usually return the frame for free if you initiate the return during the trial period.
 In other cases, the sale of an adjustable bed is final.
 If you’re worried about committing to an adjustable bed sight unseen, look for a model that includes a trial period.

-As noted above, an adjustable base’s warranty can tell you a lot about how durable the manufacturer expects it to be.
 In many cases, adjustable beds come with 10-year limited warranties.
-Be sure to read the fine print of any warranty, since the terms can vary depending on the part in question.
+Be sure to read the fine print, since the terms can vary between the bed’s various parts.

 First off, get to know your model.
-Every adjustable bed is a bit different, so start by getting to know the model that you’ve purchased.
+Every adjustable bed is a bit different, so start by familiarizing yourself with what you’ve purchased.
 What functions does it offer?
 How does its remote control work?
-What are the purported benefits of the different positions and presets on offer?
+What are the purported benefits of the different positions and presets?
 Does it have any special features, such as underbed lighting or a wake-up alarm?
 Take time to read the user guide and research reviews about the specific model in question so you know how to optimize all of its features.

 Know your needs.
 The main perk of an adjustable bed is that it’s customizable, so make sure you’re tailoring the bed to your personal needs.
 Are you a snorer?
 Make frequent use of the anti-snore function!
 Do you suffer from swollen legs?
-Elevate those legs, baby!
+Elevate those limbs, baby!
 Is your back constantly achy?
-The zero gravity function will be your friend.
+The Zero Gravity function will be your friend.